Wallumbilla South, Queensland: Geography

+The Roma-Condamine Road runs through the south-west corner.

+There are four areas of state forest in the south-east of the locality: Wallabella State Forests 1 and 2, Tinowan State Forest, and Yalebone State Forest 1.
+Apart from these protected areas, the land use is a mixture of crop growing and grazing on native vegetion.

 History

 The locality name is derived from town and parish, which in turn was a pastoral run name leased by naturalist Charles Coxen in the 1860s.
 The name is presumed to be from the Mandandanji language, wallu meaning plenty and billa meaning jew fish (possibly Argyrosomus japonicus).

-Road infrastructure

-The Warrego Highway runs along two small sections of the northern boundary.